build-security/opa-symfony-middleware/example/README.md

 2. The `member` role is assigned to registered users, who can create, update and delete _their own blogs_, but can only view other's blogs.
 3. The `admin` role is assigned to admins, who can access the admin console, as well as create, update and delete _anyone's blogs_.

+For the following steps, please make sure you have the [latest version of Docker](https://docs.docker.com/get-docker/) installed.
 #### Setting up the Policy Decision Point (PDP)

 Let's start up the OPA server using Docker on a separate terminal.